terminalpilot/terminalpilot.github.io/about.md

 <p class="message">
    I am an aspiring White Hat Hacker with over two years of successful Technical Support Specialist experience at Cisco and many years of IT-related roles.
-Grateful to have found my passion in cybersecurity and grateful to be able to pursue it relentlessly.
+I am grateful to have found my passion in cybersecurity and grateful to be able to pursue it relentlessly.
 </p>

 ## Reach out

 Connect with me and view my recommendations at [linkedin](https://www.linkedin.com/in/jonmagee/).

+Email me at: jon.accounts@protonmail.com

 Thank you for reading!